 My son, Nathan, came home from school the other day asking me if I had a goat cheese and fig pizza recipe on my blog.
 Seems he has a teacher who grows figs in her yard and she needed some ideas.
 Nathan told her about the goat cheese and fig pizza made with Udi’s Gluten Free pizza crusts I'd made for dinner a few times, and thought I'd a posted recipe for it.
 However, while I had recipes for Goat Cheese Pizza with Caramelized Onions, Baby Greens and Balsamic Reduction and Caramelized Onion & Fig Mini Pizzas, I didn’t have one that combined the two.
-That is until now, thanks to my friend and guest blogger, Holly Clegg.
+That is until now, thanks to my friend, Holly Clegg.

 I love figs and can usually find fresh ones here in Georgia when they’re in season or dried ones when they’re not.
 However, if you’re having a tough time finding any sort of figs, you can substitute dates or even dried plums.